kixelated/tf2.pug.na-irc-bot/README.md

 Installation
 ------------

-This bot requires Ruby 1.9.0+ (1.9.2 is recommended) and sqlite3.
+This bot requires Ruby 1.9.2.
 Please check your ruby version with the -v flag, as 1.8.7 is the typical installation.

-The bot requires the bundler gem, which will then handle any remaining gems/dependencies.
-It can be installed with:

-    gem install bundler

-After installing bundler, navigate to the src directory and execute the command:
+There are a few gems required to run the bot.
+Navigate to the "gems" directory and run the following command:

-    bundle install

-This will install the rest of the gems needed for the bot to operate.
+    gem install sqlite3 activerecord rcon ./cinch-1.0.3.gem

+The cinch gem is not an official release (no such version as 1.0.3), it must be installed locally.
+The sqlite3 gem is experimental and may break, but you can install sqlite3-ruby gem instead (requires sqlite3 installed on the system).

 Configuration